Skip to content

 • If the roof is tile, slate, flat or thatched

-• If your home has any special architectural features
+• If your home has any special architectural features.

 What is my home’s GEFA and how do I calculate it?

-To use the rebuild cost calculator you’ll need to know your home’s gross external floor area (GEFA).
-To work this out, first measure the external length and width of the ground floor walls in metres or feet.
-Multiply these numbers to get the square footage of the ground floor area.
-If the upstairs level – or levels – are the same size, then you can simply multiply the square footage for the downstairs by the number of floors.
+If the upstairs level – or levels – are the same size, then you can simply multiply the ground floor area by the number of floors.
 If it’s different, you’ll need to calculate it separately and add the numbers together for a total rebuild figure.

-Your total GEFA also includes extensions, integral garages (that you can enter through a door in the house), chimney stacks and conservatories – basically anything that’s part of the house.
-But you don’t need to include separate outbuildings like greenhouses, sheds, parking areas or attached garages.
+Your total GEFA also includes extensions, integral garages (that you can enter through a door in the house), chimney stacks and conservatories.

 What counts as a non-standard home?